 (this should be uploaded as a PDF or Word Document during the online application process)

 Your résumé should include extracurricular and/or vocational activities, church or campus ministry activities in which you participated, jobs you have held starting with the most recent.
 Military experience, time rearing children and volunteer work should also be included when applicable.

 Submit recommendations from faculty members, professional persons, members of the clergy, and Union alumni/ae who are familiar with your academic background, discernment process, and vocational aspirations.
 Preferably at least one of the recommendations will be written by a former professor.

-Upon completion of the online application, the applicant will receive instructions on how to submit letters of recommendation.
-Union provides recommenders with a recommendation form (online or print) that indicates to the recommender the pertinent areas we consider when reviewing the recommendation.
+Union provides recommenders with a recommendation form that indicates to the recommender the pertinent areas we consider when reviewing the recommendation.
 Please have each recommender use the recommendation form.